FranciscoFHDias/recipeBook/README.md

 **Technology used** - MongoDB, Express and Mongoose.

-**Models**
-Started by creating the models for both recipe and user.
+**Models** - I started by creating the models for both recipe and user.

 ```js
 const mongoose = require('mongoose')